oktadev/okta-blog/_source/_posts/2021-03-08-jhipster-quarkus-oidc.md

 What if you dislike the command line?
 Don't panic; I have your back!
 The Okta CLI is easy to use, but you might want to use a UI to configure things.
 That's why I'll go through each step to configure an OIDC application that works with JHipster Quarkus.

-### Use Okta's Developer Console to Create an Okta App
+### Use Okta's Developer Console to Configure JHipster

 If you don't have an Okta developer account, you need to [sign up](https://developer.okta.com/signup).
 It's nothing fancy: first name, last name, email, a strong password, and you're ready to go.